 APM is an application performance monitoring system built on the Elastic Stack.
-It uses Elasticsearch as its data store and allows you to monitor performance of thousands of applications in real time.
+It uses Elasticsearch as its data store and allows you to monitor performance of thousands of services in real time.

-With APM, you can automatically collect detailed performance information from inside your applications and it requires only minor changes to your application.
-APM will automatically instrument your application and measure the response time for incoming requests.
-It also automatically measures what your application was doing while it was preparing the response.
+With APM, you can automatically collect detailed performance information from inside your service with only minor changes to your code.
+APM agents will automatically instrument your code and measure the response time for incoming requests.
+It also automatically measures what your service was doing while it was preparing the response.
 For example, external database queries are measured to make it easy to detect slow queries.
 It also measures calls to caches, external HTTP requests etc. This makes it possible to pinpoint and fix performance problems and unhandled errors quickly and with minimal effort.

 Elastic APM consists of four components:

-APM agents are open source libraries written in the same language as your application.
-You install them into your application as you would install any other library.
-The agents hook into your application and start collecting performance metrics and errors automatically when your application starts.
+APM agents are open source libraries written in the same language as your service.
+You install them into your service as you would install any other library.
+The agents hook into your service and start collecting performance metrics and errors automatically once it starts.
 All data that gets collected by agents is buffered for a short period and sent on to APM Server.
 This happens once per minute, by default.

 APM Server is an open source application written in Go which runs on your servers.
 It listens on port 8200 by default and receives data from agents periodically.
 The API is a simple JSON based HTTP API.
 APM Server builds Elasticsearch documents from the data received from agents.
 These documents are stored in an Elasticsearch cluster.
 A single APM Server process can typically handle data from hundreds of agents.